nhsd-a2si/docs-dos-api/_pages/soap_api/ccs_order_returns_v1_5.md

 4. All others

 ### Remove Surplus Results
 Once the services have been sorted according to the rules above, only the top two services for each service type is retained.
+For the following service types, only a single service is returned:
+* Emergency National Response (ID: 138)
+* GP Practice (ID: 100)
+* Integrated Urgent Care (IUC) Clinical Assessment (ID: 133)
+* Integrated Urgent Care (IUC) NHS 111 Call Handling (ID: 130)
+* Integrated Urgent Care (IUC) Pharmacy Clinical Assessment (ID: 137)
+* Integrated Urgent Care (IUC) Validation (ID: 139)

 ### Return Results
 The web service response returns all the remaining services in the correct order, and includes the calculated distance from patient value, for information.
 The exact display of results is determined by the provider system, but they must be displayed in the given order.